Configure using Sitecore certificates

 ImportantIf the setup process is unsuccessful, you'll see an error message similar to Failed to configure SSL certificate, please make sure the CNAME records have been added to your DNS configuration.

-If you're unable to solve the issue with your DNS provider, contact Sitecore Search support.
+If you're unable to solve the issue with your DNS provider, contact Sitecore Search support and include your domain ID, the approximate time of the attempt, the certificate type, and a screenshot of the error.